resoltico/test/web2md/readme.md

 # web2md

-Transform HTML webpages into structured Markdown documents using an AST-based approach with the unified/remark ecosystem.
+A powerful tool for transforming HTML webpages into structured Markdown documents using an AST-based approach with the unified/remark ecosystem.

 ## Features

 - **High-fidelity conversion** from HTML to Markdown
 - **Preserves links exactly** as they appear in the original, including query parameters
-- **Handles mathematical content** including MathML and LaTeX
+- **Handles mathematical content** including MathML and LaTeX notation
+- **Supports HTML5 elements** with appropriate Markdown representations
 - **Schema-based customization** for fine-grained control over the conversion process
 - **Command-line interface** with professional user experience
 - **Flexible input options** supporting both URLs and local files